Types of turntables

 Direct drive turntable

 It was invented by Shuichi Obata an engineer in Matsushita.
 This type of turntable is most commonly used by disk jockeys. the direct drive turntable is the advanced version of belt-drive turntable.
-It has the platter directly on top of the motor which is housed for protection purpose, this allows more control and consistent speed.
+It has the platter directly on top of the motor which is housed for protection purposes, this allows more control and consistent speed.
 The platter has better torque than the predecessor, this high torque provides more stability.
 It has a good response to the pitches and sensitive enough for the DJs to work with.

 – The direct-drive turntable is quick to recover from the external stimuli making it reliable for scratching and other motions of the DJ.